jeremydrichardson/personalwebsitev2/posts/2021-11-24_new_mac_setup.md

 # macOS tweaks

+## Disable swipe between pages

+This seemingly helpful feature ends up being super annoying as I find myself unintentionally moving to previous or next pages when browsing the web in any browser.
+Disabling this brings back sanity.

+_System Preferences > Trackpad > More Gestures > uncheck "Swipe between pages"_

 ## Remove listing of tags in finder

 I just don't use these on files so they just clutter things up.
 If anyone has a killer use case I'd love to find a use for these but right now it just seems like more work with little gain.

-Finder > Preferences > Sidebar > uncheck Recent Tags
+_Finder > Preferences > Sidebar > uncheck Recent Tags_

 ## Turn off Automatic opening of safe download files

 Audio files would automatically open in Music when downloaded from Safari which is annoying.

-Safari > Preferences > General > Uncheck "Open safe files after downloading"
+_Safari > Preferences > General > Uncheck "Open safe files after downloading"_

-### BetterDummy
+### ~~BetterDummy~~

-Need this app for my 1440p monitor.
-Apple for some reason disables the ability to do HiDPI with anything less than 4K so it was either too small or pixelated.
+~~Need this app for my 1440p monitor.
+Apple for some reason disables the ability to do HiDPI with anything less than 4K so it was either too small or pixelated.~~

+Ended up deciding against this.
+It was too finicky and wasn't worth the hassle for what I needed.
+Since my 1440p screen is vertical and mostly for email, chat, and terminal, it ends up not being a problem.
+Hopefully someday Apple will fix this...

 [https://github.com/waydabber/BetterDummy](https://github.com/waydabber/BetterDummy)